14. Text Data

 ## 'spam, bacon, eggs, spam'

 14.1.4.
-Locale-Aware Services in ICU (*)
+Locale-aware services in ICU (*)¶

-Recall that relational operators such as `<` and `>= perform lexicographic comparing of strings:
+Recall that relational operators such as `<` and `>=` perform the lexicographic comparing of strings (like in a dictionary or an encyclopedia):

 "spam" > "egg"